Democrats accuse Big Oil execs of ‘obviously lying’ about climate change in historic hearing

 Democrats played a portion of the video during the hearing.
 “They are obviously lying like the tobacco executives were,” Maloney said after it finished.

 Four of the liberal lawmakers known as “the Squad” — Reps.
-Alexandria Ocasio-Cortez (D-N.Y.), Rashida Tlaib (D-Mich.), Ayanna Pressley (D-Mass.) and Cori Bush (D-Mo.) — looked beyond climate change and took turns bashing the fossil fuel industry for the harm they say their pollution has on communities of color.
+Alexandria Ocasio-Cortez (D-N.Y.), Rashida Tlaib (D-Mich.), Ayanna Pressley (D-Mass.) and Cori Bush (D-Mo.) — took turns bashing the fossil fuel industry for the harm they say their pollution has on vulnerable communities.

 “I need Chevron to cut the check.
 You owe $50 billion to Indigenous communities and people that you harmed for profit,” Tlaib told Chevron’s Wirth.